Teodor92/interview-questions/questions/GeneralWarmUp.md

 ## 5. You've just been assigned to a project in a new technology how would you get started?

-## 6. What do you do to stay abreast of the latest technologies and tools?

 ## 7. What do you do when you get stuck with a problem you can't solve?

+## 8. What do you do to stay on top of the latest technologies and tools?

+## 9. Whose blogs or podcasts do you follow?
+Do you blog or podcast?

+## 10. Whose blogs or podcasts do you follow?
+Do you blog or podcast?

+## 11. Tell me about some of your hobby projects that you've written in your off time.

+## 12. What is the last programming book you read?

+## 13. Tell me about 3 times you failed.